victoriatsitskishvili/Work-Day-Scheduler/README.md

 8. Creating a new variable - current time
 9. Creating a loop
 10. Creating an if/else function to see if we passed the time
-11. using an interval variable to see if the current time needs to be updated
+11. Using an interval variable to see if the current time needs to be updated
 12. Loading the save data from the storage
 13. Display the current date on the page

+CSS:
+1. Adding the class selector - .alert and .toshow and necessarily style ( using display for the display behavior)